honeybeeAPI/documentation/README.md

 By calling the PUT/Transfer you will 'sign' the transaction with a tin-code and effectuate the transaction.
 You will find the tin-code to use in your sandbox account (GET/account).

 **The transaction will debet the source account with the amount provided, and will credit the beneficiary account only when this account is present in your sandbox.
- It is not possible to create transactions between different sandbox (API key) accounts!**
+ It is not possible to credit accounts in different sandboxes!**
+ The addressbook api in the sandbox section provides you with a list of accounts in your current sandbox.

 #Sample application